 Where to Find Outdoor Live Music in New Orleans

 Climb aboard Steamboat Natchez for a Jazz Cruise complete with dinner or brunch.
 The Steamboat Natchez offers a Sunday Jazz Brunch Cruise, a Friday/Saturday/Monday Daytime Jazz Harbor Cruise and a Friday/Saturday Dinner Jazz Cruise.
 Relax to traditional jazz while enjoying the sights of New Orleans via the Mississippi River.
 Music will be played outdoors in accordance with city guidelines.
 Book your tickets in advance.

 Part wine bar, part restaurant, part backyard party, Bacchanal is set up for a dining experience like none other.
-Enjoy live music in the yard on select weekends while enjoying a delicious meal.
+Enjoy live music in the yard on select days while enjoying a delicious meal.
 Be sure to make a reservation in advance.

 Enjoy live brass band music in an outdoor setting from The Soul Rebels at the Broadside Theater.
 With a five-month residency beginning March 5, the group is bringing some much-needed music to a socially-distanced audience at $20 a ticket.
 Show dates are March 5, April 2, May 2, May 7, June 11 and July 2.
 Be sure to check the Broadside's calendar for other live music performances as well.

 Catch live music at Faubourg Brewing Co. on the weekends.
 The concerts are outdoors in the beer garden, and while there is no cover charge, reservations are recommended.
 Relax and enjoy brunch from Fete au Fete or take a brewery tour while you're there.